open-orchestra/open-orchestra/app/Resources/doc/install.md

 ## Prepare the projet
-You need to install all the php dependancies before starting the project
+You need to install all the php dependancies before starting the project Start by downloading composer

     vagrant ssh
     cd /var/www/phporchestra
+    php -r "readfile('https://getcomposer.org/installer');" | php

+Then install the project

     ./composer.phar install

 ## Install the assets
 We are using npm to manage some server side javascript librairies and bower to manage the client side librairies

-Connect to the vagrant box

-    vagrant ssh

-Go in the project directory
+Still connected to the vagrant box, go in the project directory inside the box

     cd /var/www/phporchestra